Head Baseball Coach

 Graduate Assistant Coach

-After finishing a successful playing career with the Tigers, Sam Schumacher returns to join Greicar’s coaching staff as a graduate assistant.
-He helped the 2014 DWU team to the championship game of the GPAC tournament as an infielder and DH.
-He played four seasons at DWU and was named an All-GPAC Honorable Mention.
+After finishing a successful playing career with the Tigers, Sam Schumacher returned to join Greicar’s coaching staff as a graduate assistant in 2015.
+He helped guide the 2015 DWU team to the GPAC Postseason Tournament Championship and berth in the NAIA Opening Round.

-Schumacher is in his first year coaching at the college level and has previous coaching experience with youth baseball in Mitchell.
-He is in his first semester with in graduate school at DWUand will work with the middle infielders and as a hitting coach in 2015.
+Schumacher is entering his second year coaching at the college level and has previous coaching experience with youth baseball in Mitchell.
+He is in his second year in graduate school at DWU and will continue to work with the middle infielders and as a hitting coach in 2015-16.
 Schumacher lives in Mitchell.